 Getting Lower Insurance Premiums

-The first thing that you should do is quit smoking.
-It’s one of the most common new Year’s resolutions, but it’s also one of the most frequently broken one.
+First, quit smoking.
+It’s one of the most common New Year’s resolutions, but it’s also one of the most frequently broken one.
 If you’re looking for some extra motivation to kick the bad habit once and for all, just think about the life insurance savings.
-In fact, smokers are going to pay twice as much for life insurance coverage versus what a non-smoker is going to pay for the same amount of insurance protection.

-The next thing that you should is improve your health.
+The next thing that you should improve your health.
 Improving your health and having the insurance company retake the medical exam could cut your premiums in half.
-The best way to do that is by losing weight through a healthy diet and getting regular exercise.
-Both of these can help you shed those extra pounds, lower your cholesterol, lower your blood pressure, and much more.
-It’s time to lace of those running shoes and hit the gym, it could save you hundreds of dollars on your insurance premiums.
+The best way to do that is by losing weight through.